-If you are offering healing prayers that are not working, it may be because of lack of focus and/or lack of increased emotion.
+If you are offering healing prayers that are not working, it may be because of a lack of focus and/or lack of emotion.

 Prayer without intention

-The following words help me to understand it doesn’t do any good to pray without real intent ( a focused goal or intention).
+The following scripture is helpful to more fully understand it doesn’t do any good to pray without real intent (a focused goal or intention).

 If he shall pray and not with real intent of heart; yea, and it profiteth him nothing, for God receiveth none such.Moro.
 7:9

-These words explain prayer must involve the heart to be effective.
+These verses explain prayer must involve the heart to be effective.

 And he commanded them that they should not cease to pray in their hearts.3 Nephi 20:1

 Pray unto the Father with all the energy of heart.Moro.
 7:48.

 Wrestling – A verb displaying energy and emotion

 A man named Alma uses the word “wrestling” when speaking about prayer.
 The verb wrestling sounds like a person is praying with lots of energy and emotion.